 Eligible oneworld Sapphire and Emerald members can bring one guest into Alaska Lounges.

 Fly oneworld long haul first or business class

 It’s not only oneworld elite status that will get you into Alaska Lounges, but also a oneworld long haul first or business class ticket.
 If you’re traveling same day on a oneworld premium cabin ticket then you can access Alaska Lounges, either at your gateway airport, or at a connecting airport.

 In other words, if you’re flying Qatar Airways business class from Seattle to Doha, or British Airways business class from New York to London, you could use Alaska Lounges.

 Select partner elite members can access Alaska Lounges when flying with Alaska Airlines same day.
 However, this comes with some catches, and is pretty niche outside of oneworld.
 For example:

 - Hainan Airlines Fortune Wings Platinum & Gold members can access Alaska Lounges when flying Alaska same day

 - Icelandair Saga Club Gold members can access Alaska Lounges when flying Alaska same day

 Active duty US military personnel traveling on orders can receive a complimentary Alaska Lounge day pass.
 You must be able to verify your active status, provide orders, and be ticketed to fly on an Alaska Airlines flight within three hours.

-There are many ways to access Alaska Lounges, ranging from a paid first-class ticket, to a lounge membership (either with Alaska or American), to buying a day pass, to having partner airline elite status.
+There are many ways to access Alaska Lounges, ranging from select paid first class tickets, to a lounge membership (either with Alaska or American), to buying a day pass at select airports, to having partner airline elite status.